CoretexCore2/DocMind-AI/README.md

-# ⚡ PDF Intelligence Engine
+# ⚡ DocMind AI - PDF Intelligence Engine
 ### Agentic PDF Extraction & Intelligence System

 > An AI-powered document analysis engine that accepts any PDF and runs it through a 9-stage intelligent pipeline — classifying the document, extracting structured fields, detecting risks, generating summaries, and enabling natural language conversation with the document.